Sega Card: History

 The format was originally released to the Japanese market in 1985 under the name My Card.
 Initially it was for use with the SC-3000 and the SG-1000 series of consoles via the Card Catcher accessory.
 Later, the Sega Mark III and the original Master System had built-in card slots.
 The intention of the format was to provide cheaper distribution means than the more conventional game cartridges.
 The Sega Card product required less material and has smaller packaging.
 While cheaper than cartridges, they had significantly smaller maximum storage capacities than cartridges of the time (4 to 32 KB of ROM versus 16 to 512 KB of ROM.)
 As games became larger, card releases gradually ceased.
 The final release was Woody Pop, released on 15 March 1987 in Japan.

 Sega published only a dozen games in the format for the Mark III/Master System (in 1986–1987) before returning solely to game cartridges.
 The Master System II, a revised model of the console, has no Sega Card support, and all Sega Card games released in Europe were eventually re-released in cartridge format.

+There were experiments with using the cards in arcade machines by Sega to build synergy effects between home consoles and arcades, but it never went far.

 Similar but incompatible formats, also manufactured by Mitsubishi Plastics, were used by other computers and consoles: the Bee Card on the MSX, and the HuCard on the NEC PC Engine/TurboGrafx.